Gaja (wine): Angelo Gaja

 The reputation of Gaja has evolved over the years as his uncompromising policies have produced tremendous results.
 He refused to sell 12000 winecase of 1984 Barbaresco under the Gaja label because the quality did not meet his standards.
 He sold the wine off in bulk, to the horror of his family.
 His stature has also been strengthened by commendations such as the Wine Spectator proclamation that the 1985 Gaja Barbarescos were "the finest wines ever made in Italy", the selection for the 1997 Wine Spectator Distinguished Service Award, and for "1998 Decanter Man of the Year".

 In 1988 Gaja returned to Barolo with the acquisition of 70 acre of property, having previously rented vineyards there and then discontinued the activity when the strategy called for focus on self-owned single vineyards.
 The Barolo Sperss was first released in 1992.
 Further acquisitions saw Gaja own property in Montalcino Tuscany with the Pieve Santa Restituta estate in 1994, Gromis property in La Morra for the production of Barolo Conteisa Cerequio in 1995 and the Ca'Marcanda property in Bolgheri, Tuscany, in 1996.

 Angelo Gaja has declared he will not expand the firm's holding outside Italy's borders, although in 1989 he came close to a joint venture with the Napa Valley magnate Robert Mondavi.
 He eventually declined, reflecting that it would be "like a mosquito having sex with an elephant: very dangerous and not much pleasure".

 With the 1996 vintage, Angelo Gaja intentionally declassified his DOCG Barbaresco and Barolo wines, with the exception of one, moving them to the lower DOC class Langhe Rosso.
 Denying rumours contending that this unprecedented decision was stemmed from a desire to blend his Barbarescos and Barolos with international grapes, Gaja stated that among the reasons was that he wanted to remain free to include small percentages of Barbera in the wines (typically only 5 or 6 percent) as a "correction for acidity".
 Gaja explained further, "I know what many journalists and others in the industry have said and continue to say, but my decision was actually made in support of Barbaresco.
 My family focused on Barbaresco made with Nebbiolo from 14 of the estate's vineyards, and it has always been the firm's historic wine.
 But while our single vineyard bottlings grew in prestige, our Barbaresco was suddenly referred to as normale or "basic", and considered inferior to the mono-crus, which I never intended.
 My family has been making wine and striving for excellence for over 150 years.
 I don't want anything we make to be considered 'regular'.
 So now I have one Barbaresco only."

-Past the age of 70, Angelo Gaja has passed on the routine running of the firm to his daughters, Gaia and Rossana Gaja, although has not yet declared himself retired.
+Past the age of 70, Angelo Gaja has passed on the routine running of the firm to his daughters, Gaia and Rossana Gaja and Son, Giovanni Gaja, although has not yet declared himself retired.